paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-067-aquatic-nuisance-prevention-and-control.md

 (5) **In-kind contributions** — In addition to cash outlays and payments, in-kind contributions of property or personnel services by non-Federal interests for activities under this section may be used for the non-Federal share of the cost of those activities.

-**(c) Enforcement assistance** Upon request of a State or Indian tribe, the Director or the Under Secretary, to the extent allowable by law and in a manner consistent with [section 141 of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section141&num=0&edition=prelim), may provide assistance to a State or Indian tribe in enforcing an approved State or interstate invasive species management plan.
+**(c) Enforcement assistance** Upon request of a State or Indian tribe, the Director or the Under Secretary, to the extent allowable by law and in a manner consistent with section 141 11 See References to Sections of Title 14 as Redesignated by Pub.
+L. 115–282 note below. of title 14, may provide assistance to a State or Indian tribe in enforcing an approved State or interstate invasive species management plan.

 ### Statutory Notes